 Anyone who's had a panic attack will tell you how horrible they can be.
 Luckily they're actually one of the more treatable mental health issues.
 This article will cover some ways to understand and cope with them.

 Description of a panic attack

-The physical sensations are just as bad and feed into how nerve-racking the experience is.
-Some of the big ones are rapid breathing, a pounding heartbeat, shaking, nausea/vomiting, tightness in the throat, chest pain, headache, dizziness, and hot flashes.
-The key thing about panic attacks is they're really frightening and uncomfortable when they're happening.
-They can be hard to come down from as well.
+The physical sensations are just as bad and feed into how nerve racking the experience is.
+Some of the main ones are rapid breathing, a pounding heartbeat, shaking, nausea/vomiting, tightness in the throat, chest pain, headache, dizziness, and hot flashes.
+Some people also got a freaky sense of everything being unreal or dream-like.

 The first panic attacks vs. subsequent ones

 Someone's experience of their first panic attack, or first few panic attacks, tends to play out differently from the ones that come after.
 The first time they have a panic attack it often catches them off guard.
 It's not uncommon for people to interpret their symptoms as a sign they're having a heart attack, seriously ill in some other way, or that they're going to completely mentally snap.
 It's pretty common for people to go to the emergency room because of it.

 Even if someone knows that what they're going through is a panic attack, and that they're not in any danger of dying, they're still often thrown for a loop by how scary and unpleasant one actually feels.
 They may still worry they're going to have a nervous breakdown or lose their mind.
 Basically, during the first panic attack or two people often take what's happening at face value and are afraid in the moment of what they think it all means.